permguard/permguard/site/content/docs/0.0.x/concepts/permissions/policies.md

 ## Policy

-A **Policy** defines what is allowed or denied within an authorization model.
+A **Policy** defines what is permitted or denied within an authorization model.
 It sets rules for actions on resources, ensuring secure and controlled access.